wazp/fe-template/README.md

   - ... etc
 - [x] Create static demo HTML page we could use to show what the grid/components look like: (./html/template_demo.html)
   - [ ] Add style to it
+- [ ] Add toaster notification so devs can see when webpack finishes compiling.